cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 typedef struct {
     mfxExtBuffer  Header;
     mfxU32        VaBufferID;
+    mfxU32        Pitch;
-    mfxU32        DataSize;
+    mfxU32        Height;
-    mfxU16        reserved0[56];
+    mfxU16        reserved0[54];

     mfxFeiHevcEncMVPredictors *Data;
 } mfxExtFeiHevcEncMVPredictors;
 ```

 **Description**
 This extension buffer specifies MV predictors for ENCODE and ENC usage models.
-To enable usage of this buffer the application should set `MVPredictor` field in the [mfxExtFeiHevcEncFrameCtrl](#mfxExtFeiHevcEncFrameCtrl) structure to none zero value.
+To enable usage of this buffer the application should set `MVPredictor` field in the [mfxExtFeiHevcEncFrameCtrl](#mfxExtFeiHevcEncFrameCtrl) structure to non-zero value.

 This structure is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model and to the `mfxENCInput` for ENC.